takuyakanbr/padlock/README.md

 - Ability to customize the unlock, restrict, and lock sequences

 ## Using
-When Padlock is run, a small box (the *status box*) will appear at the bottom right corner of the screen.
+When Padlock is run, a small box (the *status box*) will appear at the bottom right corner of the screen, and a tray icon will be added to the taskbar.

 ##### Controls
-- Left click the status box to access the settings
+- Right clicking the tray icon displays a popup menu, where you can access the settings or close Padlock
-- Right click the status box to close Padlock
+- Alternatively, double click the tray icon to access the settings
 - Type the restrict sequence (default: **[Alt+R]**) to enter *Restricted mode*
 - Type the lock sequence (default: **[Alt+L]**) to enter *Locked mode*
 - Type the unlock sequence (default: **asdf**) to exit the two modes